 What happened last series?

-Too Hot To Handle’s first series saw ten singles search for love at a sunny seaside villa in a bid to win the $100,000 jackpot under one condition – no sexual activity.
+Netflix’s first series saw the Too Hot to Handle cast search for love at a sunny seaside villa in a bid to win the $100,000 jackpot under one condition – no sexual activity.

 Throughout the eight-part series, we saw the contestants struggle to keep it in their pants, with some succeeding but a few failing miserably.
 With deductions being made to the prize pot every time the rules are broken, the total amount sunk down to $50,000 at one point (mainly thanks to Harry and Francesca), although the pair were given the opportunity to earn the money back.